Best Music to Listen When You Are Sad

 Official Studies Of Sad Music Effects

 Before I even researched this topic, I have noticed this about myself long ago.
 I’ve been listening to all kinds of music since I was kid.
-So I have tons of personal experience and it was easy to analyze it.
+So I have tons of personal experience which was easy to analyze.
 What I realized is that emotional, sad or heavy music was my preferred choice whenever I felt down, or depressed, or sad.
 It intrigued me, because it seemed a bit counter intuitive.

 You would think that one should combat certain negative effects with the polar opposite ones.
 Like when you want to cool something hot you put it in a freezing environment.
 Or if we are talking about feelings, you don’t calm down an angry person by shouting angrily in their face.
 You are trying to approach them with calmly instead.